AmirRezaM75/note-learning-go/05-functions.md

 func div(numerator, denominator int) int {}
 ```

-### Simulating Name and Optional Parameters
+### Simulating Named and Optional Parameters

 Go doesn't have named and optional input parameters.
+You must supply all of the parameters for a function
-If you want to emulate named and optional parameters, define a
+(except [Variadic parameters](#variadic-input-parameters-and-slices)).
+If you want to emulate named and optional
-struct that has fields that match the desired parameters.
+parameters, define a struct that has fields that match the desired parameters.

 ```go
 type User struct {